MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 **Asset:** Each asset contains a filename, width, height, and position on the X and Y-axis.

-**Participants:** Each participant has its own video feed, which is segmented so only the foreground is rendered.
+**Participants:** Each participant has its own video feed, which is segmented to render only the foreground.
 Custom Together Mode scenes support **ZoomIn** in on the current meeting participants.

 **Seat:** Each seat contains a seat ID, width, height, and position on the X and Y-axis.
-The seating order is generated automatically and is altered as per preference.
+The seating order is automatically generated and is altered according to preference.
 The seating order number corresponds to the order of people joining the call.

 Now that you've gone through the sample scene.json file, you can use the custom Together Mode scenes to engage in scenes.